 - 2 tablespoons all-purpose flour (or enough to dust the work surface)

-- In a large bowl, mix together 1 3/4 cups flour, raw cane sugar, butter, milk, spice, baking soda, and zest with your hands or a stand mixer fitted with the paddle attachment.
+In a large bowl, mix together the flour, raw cane sugar, butter, milk, spice, baking soda, and zest with your hands or a stand mixer fitted with the paddle attachment.
 The dough is ready when you can shape it into a ball without it sticking to your hands.

 - Basterdsuiker is a typical Dutch product.
 It is manufactured by adding invert sugar and other ingredients to fine white refined sugar.
 This mixture helps to achieve certain textural structures and keeps baked goods moist.
 There are three varieties -- white, brown, and dark brown -- called witte basterdsuiker, (licht) bruine basterdsuiker or gele basterdsuiker, and donkerbruine basterdsuiker.
 It is widely available from Dutch supermarkets and some Dutch groceries on the Internet.
 You can substitute the donkerbruine basterdsuiker in this recipe with pure cane sugar (demerara).